Lew Carpenter: Cleveland Browns

 In 1957, after returning from Germany, Carpenter was traded to the Cleveland Browns, where he played with Preston Carpenter, his brother.

-In 1957 NFL Draft, the Browns had selected fullback Jim Brown out of Syracuse University, who became the NFL's leading rusher with 942 yards in a 12-game regular season.
+In 1957 NFL draft, the Browns had selected fullback Jim Brown out of Syracuse University, who became the NFL's leading rusher with 942 yards in a 12-game regular season.
 The emergence of Brown limited Carpenter to 83 attempts rushing, resulting in 315 yards and 4 touchdowns.

 Once again at the top of the division with 9 wins, 2 losses and 1 tied game, Cleveland advanced to the Championship Game against Detroit.
 But the Lions dominated from start to finish, causing six turnovers and limiting the Browns' quarterbacks (Tommy O'Connell and Milt Plum) to 95 yards passing in a 59–14 rout.

 Green Bay Packers

 In 1959, Coach Vince Lombardi got a key trade by getting Lew Carpenter to come to Green Bay, Wisconsin, and to play for the Packers.

 While with the Packers he helped them win two world championships.

 Carpenter's first game under Lombardi came quickly.
-On September 27, 1959, a sellout crowd packed Green Bay's Lambeau Field for the first Packer game of the regular season against the Chicago Bears.
+On September 27, 1959, a sellout crowd packed Green Bay's New City Stadium for the first Packer game of the regular season against the Chicago Bears.
 On the Packers first offensive play, a new Lombardi technique was seen.
 "Packer halfback Paul Hornung took a handoff from the quarterback, ran to his left and threw the ball downfield to a wide open receiver near the goal line."
 The crowd jumped to its feet, cheering at this new tactic!
 Then, the receiver, "Lew Carpenter dropped the ball."